 A few weeks ago, I challenged myself to spend no more than £30 on my daughter's 2nd birthday party - a dollies' tea-party.
 We recently held a robot-themed party for Mister's 4th birthday and, again, I wanted to see if I could do it for less than £30.
 (A small aside: what a cool theme for a … [Read more...] about HOW TO PLAN A ROBOT PARTY FOR £30

 It’s all Kate’s fault.
 My friend Kate, mum extraordinaire, just happened to drop into conversation one day that she sets each of her oldest three kids a £30 budget for their birthday parties. £30??!!
-She makes them a cake outside this budget, but everything else (food, entertainment, … [Read more...] about HOW TO PLAN A DOLL-THEMED BIRTHDAY PARTY FOR £30
+She makes them a cake outside this budget, but everything else (food, entertainment, decorations) … [Read more...] about HOW TO PLAN A DOLL-THEMED BIRTHDAY PARTY FOR £30

 Considering its popularity, I'm amazed that so few people make their own elderflower cordial.
 It really is incredibly easy to make, and is one of my favourite early summer traditions (check out 100 Free or Cheap Summer Activities for Kids for more ideas!)
-My guess, though, is that there are a few … [Read more...] about HOW TO MAKE ELDERFLOWER CORDIAL (AN IDIOT’S GUIDE)
+My guess, though, is that there … [Read more...] about HOW TO MAKE ELDERFLOWER CORDIAL (AN IDIOT’S GUIDE)

 Not the most glamorous topic, I know, but it's something I've been chatting to friends about recently, and it seems we all struggle.
 One friend reckons toy storage should be taught in antenatal classes, it's so tricky.
 I have to agree.
 How to store toys in a practical, space-saving and easily … [Read more...] about HOW DO I STAY ON TOP OF MY KIDS’ TOYS?

 Recently I scanned one of those 'what's hot/what's not' columns at the front of a lifestyle magazine.
 Under 'what's not' I was interested to read that 'yummy mummies' were on their way out, because they were more prone to depression than 'working mums who let things slide'.
-Oh dear, I … [Read more...] about YUMMY MUMMY, LETTING THINGS SLIDE
+Oh dear, I thought.
+I'm a … [Read more...] about YUMMY MUMMY, LETTING THINGS SLIDE